effector/effector/docs/api/effector/Store.md

 Some methods like [`combine`](./combine.md), [`.map`](#mapfn-state-state-laststate-t--t-firststate-t), [`sample`](./sample.md), [`.pending`](./Effect.md#pending) returns `Store` instance.
 The store updates by specific rules defined in the method above.
 That's why we have different type of stores.

-Derived stores is not allowed to modify from the outside.
-For example, user cannot add new triggers on the derived store:
+Derived stores are not allowed to be modified from the outside.
+For example, you shall not add new triggers on the derived store:

 ```ts
 const update = createEvent()